rktraz/treePoinTr/README.md

 The data used in the study and the models trained in the study can be downloaded from Zenodo: [doi.org/10.5281/zenodo.13303159](https://doi.org/10.5281/zenodo.13303159)

+The folder treehull_workflow contains scripts and instructions for the completion of the outer hull shape of individual trees.

 For installation and usage, please follow the original instructions below, provided by the authors of PoinTr.